kostasthanos/Social-Network-in-Cpp/README.md

 i) His own posts
 ii) His friends' posts
-iii) Conversations with friends iv) Likes of friends to his own posts
+iii) Conversations with friends iv) Likes from friends to his own posts
 ```
 Finally he is being asked to return to the Social Network menu or not.